eggheads/eggdrop/doc/sphinx_source/coreDocs/modules.rst

   6. Copy the compiled module file (modulename.so) into your bot's modules folder.

-  7. Add 'loadmodule modulename' to your eggdrop.conf file (do not add the .so suffix).
+  7. Add 'loadmodule modulename' to your conf/example.conf file (do not add the .so suffix).

   8. Rehash or restart your bot.